DumbA5h/DumbA5h.github.io/index.md

 ## What I like to do....
 I like to play CTFs.
-Apart from cyber security related stuff I also like to study ### Astrophysics, yes like space-time, cosmos, etc.
+Apart from cyber security related stuff I also like to study `Astrophysics`, yes like space-time, cosmos, etc.

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.